 - Make a 1/2 recipe of Nacho Cheese Sauce.
 Set aside.

-Make the Enchilada Sauce:
+Make the Enchilada Sauce (or use store bought)

 - Measure and add all the dry ingredients to a small bowl (flour, chili powder, garlic powder, cumin and salt).
 Have the tomato paste and vegetable broth ready and nearby.